gkmngrgn/hugo-alageek-theme/README.md

 * Possibility to have sections with a header and a list of articles.
 * Possibility to have single pages.
+* Possibility to add a Twitter, Mastodon, Facebook, 500px, GitHub, GitLab, Flattr, and Linkedin accounts to the footer.
 * Homepage with latest and best posts.
 * Syntax highlighting with `hightlightjs`.
 * Progressive images.